tarantool/doc/doc/reference/tooling/tcm/tcm_access_control.rst

 |tcm_full_name| features a role-based access control system.
 It enables flexible
 management of access to |tcm| functions, connected clusters, and stored data.
-There are three main entities in the |tcm| access system: permissions, roles, and users (or user accounts).
+The |tcm| access system uses three main entities: permissions, roles, and users (or user accounts).
 They work as follows:

 -   Permissions correspond to specific functions or objects in